Instability of nondiscrete free subgroups in Lie groups: Preliminaries

-\begin{corollary} A semisimple Lie group contains a proximal element, if and only if its unity component contains a 1- proximal element.
-In this case the 1- proximal elements form an open subset in $G$ accumulating to the unity. \end{corollary} In the proof of the corollary we use the following properties of the adjoint representation of a semisimple Lie group.
+\begin{theorem} A semisimple linear algebraic group $G$ contains a proximal element, if and only if $\Pi_{\rr,1}(G_0)\neq\emptyset$.
+In this case $\Pi_{\rr,1}(G)\subset G$ is an open subset accumulating to the identity. \end{theorem} In the proof of this theorem given below we use the following properties of the adjoint representation of a semisimple Lie group.

-\begin{proposition} Let $G$ be a connected semisimple Lie group.
-For any $x\in\gg$ ($g\in G$) and an eigenvalue $\lambda$ of $\ad_x$ ($Ad_g$) the number $-\lambda$ (respectively, $\lambda^{-1}$) is also an eigenvalue of the corresponding adjoint with the same multiplicity, as $\lambda$. \end{proposition} \begin{proof}It suffices to prove the statement of the proposition for the Lie algebra: this would imply its statement for any $g\in G$ close enough to 1 (belonging to an exponential chart), and then, for any $g\in G$ (the connectedness of $G$ and the analytic dependence of the operator family $Ad_g$ on $g\in G$).
-For any regular element $x\in\gg$ the nonzero eigenvalues of $\ad_x$ are split into pairs of opposite eigenvalues with equal multiplicities.
-This follows from the central symmetry of the root system of the complex Cartan subalgebra in $\gg_{\cc}$ containing $x$ (see 1.9).
-The regular elements are dense in $\gg$.
-This implies that the previous statement remains valid for any $x\in\gg$.
-This proves the proposition. \end{proof}